Steven J. Hilton: Philanthropy

-Since 1993, Hilton and his family have contributed to several local and national organizations devoted to causes including Jewish community activities, medical research, and education.
+Hilton served as a director of the Jewish Federation of Greater Phoenix from 1993 to 2003 and on the board of the King David Community Day School from 1995 to 2003.
+Since 1995, he has been a Foundation Trustee and board member of the Boys & Girls Clubs of Greater Scottsdale.
+He is chairman of the board of the Banner Health Foundation, the philanthropic arm of Banner Health, serving an initial two-year term from 2021 to 2023, and is a board member of the TGen Foundation and the National Pancreatic Cancer Advisory Council.

+The Steven J. Hilton Family Foundation, a private grantmaking foundation based in Paradise Valley, Arizona, funds initiatives primarily in Arizona and Utah, with Hilton serving as its president.
 He led efforts to develop the Ina Levine Jewish Community Campus, which opened in 2002.
 He also contributed to and led the development of the King David Community Day School (now Pardes Jewish Day School), which opened in 2006.

-Hilton served as a director of the Jewish Federation of Greater Phoenix from 1993 to 2003 and served on the King David Community Day School Board of Directors from 1995 to 2003.
-Since 1995, he has served as Foundation Trustee and member of the Board of Directors of the Boys & Girls Clubs of Greater Scottsdale.
-He currently serves as chairman of the Board of Directors of the Banner Health Foundation and on the Board of the TGen Foundation and the National Pancreatic Cancer Advisory Council.
-Hilton has been a minority owner of the NBA's Phoenix Suns since 2004.